USNS Marine Carp: Service history

 Marine Carp departed the west coast 14 November 1945, and steamed to the Philippines to embark Pacific war veterans for return to the United States.
 She returned to Los Angeles, from Manila, just before Christmas, thence sailed on a trooplift run from the Mediterranean late in January 1946.
 Steaming via the Panama Canal, she embarked troops at Naples, Italy, and Le Havre, France, in February, and steamed back to the United States arriving New York, early in March.
 After completing another trip to the Mediterranean and back in the spring of 1946, she entered the Maritime Commission National Defense Reserve Fleet.

 Between 1947 and 1952, she was berthed in the Hudson River Group.
 Acquired by the Navy 17 March 1952, Marine Carp steamed to Baltimore, Maryland, 1 April; was placed in service there 15 September 1952; and assigned to duty under Military Sea Transportation Service (MSTS).

-Manned by a civil service crew, Marine Carp steamed to New York, 16 to 18 September, to prepare for transatlantic duty.
+Crewed by the civil service, Marine Carp steamed to New York, 16 to 18 September, to prepare for transatlantic duty.
 She departed New York, 27 September, and made a round trip run to La Pallice, France, and Bremerhaven, West Germany, returning to the United States, 21 October.
 Between 28 October and 15 February 1953, she completed three more voyages to European ports and back; thence, she sailed for the Far East 28 May.

 Steaming via Puerto Rico and the Panama Canal, Marine Carp reached Sasebo, Japan, 30 June.
 A week later she embarked homeward bound US troops at Inchon, South Korea, and on 9 July, she sailed for the United States.
 She touched at Hawaii 19 July; transited the Panama Canal; and reached New York, 10 August.
 She went into reduced operational status 4 September.

 Marine Carp resumed operations 20 July 1954, and sailed 15 September, to carry out supply and replenishment operations in Davis Strait and Baffin Bay.
 She steamed to Frobisher Bay, Baffin Island, and to Thule, Greenland, thence returned via Norfolk, Virginia, to New York, 10 October.
 Between 15 October and 21 November, she carried out a second Arctic run, and on 25 November, she returned to reduced operational status.

 Departing New York, 18 February 1955, Marine Carp resumed transatlantic service to Bremerhaven and back.
 She returned to New York from her third round trip 6 May, and on 23 May, sailed for additional duty off Greenland.
 During the next 2 months she made two runs to Goose Bay, Labrador, and to Thule and Sondrestrom, Greenland; and, after returning to New York, 18 July, she resumed reduced operational status until May 1956.
 From 21 May to 22 July 1956, she undertook two more support runs to Greenland before returning to reduced status at New York.

 Following the Hungarian Revolution in late October 1956, Marine Carp departed New York 18 December, for Bremerhaven, where she arrived 28 December, to embark Hungarian refugees traveling to the United States.